Data-Pre-Processing/Deliverable1/README.md

 # This is the first deliverable for DACSS 690R

-Data in the repo contains the size of Massachusetts populations by county, the median household income in each county, and county size in square miles.
+Data in the repo contains Massachusetts population estimates by county, the median household income in each county, and county size in square miles.

 ## Codes in the repo: